Vermont Termination of Tenancy for Non-Payment of Rent

 Only For Nonpayment Of Rent

 It is important for landlords to remember that this form may only be used in cases when a tenant has not paid their rent.
 This notice is not valid or useful for any other lease violation.
-Landlord should use other forms when they have tenants that have violated the lease agreement by participating in illegal activity or not maintaining the health and safety standards that had been agreed upon.
+The landlord should use other forms when they have tenants that have violated the lease agreement by participating in illegal activity or not maintaining the health and safety standards that had been agreed upon.

 #1 Rated Lease Agreement